-Considered as the dream career of many, Chartered Accountant (CA) is one of the reputable certifications in India and is pursued by a majority of commerce students.
-Conducted by the Institute of Chartered Accountants of India (ICAI) in the country, it is also considered as one of the toughest exams in the world and is often organised by the national CA institutions of the specific country.
+Considered the dream career of many, Chartered Accountants (CA) is one of the reputable certifications in India and is pursued by a majority of commerce students.
+Conducted by the Institute of Chartered Accountants of India (ICAI) in the country, it is also considered one of the toughest exams in the world and is often organized by the national CA institutions of the specific country.
 Although, it is a challenging one to clear yet the expected outgrowth of the program turns out to be phenomenal.
-As the requirement of Chartered Accountants is always there in every organisation, earning this certification is quite a difficult quest.
-If you are aspiring to build a career in Accountancy and are aspiring to avail a plethora of career prospects in the same, then Chartered Accountancy course can be a suitable option to opt for.
+As the requirement of Chartered Accountants is always there in every organization, earning this certification is quite a difficult quest.
+If you are aspiring to build a career in Accountancy and are aspiring to avail a plethora of career prospects in the same, then the Chartered Accountancy course can be a suitable option to opt for.
 To help you understand the process of how to become a Chartered Accountant, this blog aims to explain the essential aspects of the CA course in India.

 This Blog Includes:

-CA course in India: An Overview
+CA Course in India: An Overview